Kenshiro-28/MAGI/README.md

 TEMPERATURE: model temperature (default: 0.6)

 CONTEXT_SIZE: number of tokens in the context window (default: 65536)

+HEARTBEAT_SECONDS: seconds since the last action start before MAGI runs a background thought loop to determine whether further action is required.
+If an action is in progress, the loop is deferred until the action completes. (default: 1800)

 ENABLE_CODE_RUNNER_PLUGIN: enable or disable the Code Runner plugin (default: YES)